alan-turing-institute/QUIPP-collab/communications/website/quipp-turing-website-project-page.md

 > - Use plain English where possible
 > - 100-300 words

 There are a variety of methods for generating synthetic microdata: our goal is to include as wide a range of these as possible in our evaluation platform.
 We ensure that it is straightforward for any user to extend the platform by adding new methods into the benchmarking pipeline.
+For an overview of some key data synthesis methods [see this review from the ONS](https://datasciencecampus.ons.gov.uk/projects/synthetic-data-for-public-good/) and [this review that deals with microsimulation methods](https://ideas.repec.org/a/ijm/journl/v7y2014i1p4-25.html).

-Similarly, once data has been synthesized, we want to know:
+Once data has been synthesized, we want to know:
-- is it useful for replacing real individual-level data in a given application?
+- Is it useful for replacing real individual-level data in a given application?
-- what is the privacy risk to the individuals in the original dataset?
+- What is the privacy risk to the individuals in the original dataset?

 The first of these questions, on the utility of the data, strongly depends on the nature of the application, and this means having a flexible platform for specifying and quantifying many such measures.

 Privacy preservation offers a wealth of theoretically-based and also more ad-hoc methods.
-These ultimately aim to measure the risk to an individual by having certain information released, and this applies to synthetic records too, since the synthesis depends on some individuals' data, which might be sensitive.
+These ultimately aim to measure the risk to an individual when certain information is released.
+This applies to synthetic records too, since the synthesis depends on some individuals' data, which might be sensitive.
 The underlying idea is often to perturb the underlying data, or parameters of a model, with some noise.
-The results of these methods can sometimes be related to one another, but often they are incomparible, and not all measures of privacy are applicable to each synthesis method.
+The results of these methods can sometimes be related to one another, but often they are incompatible, and not all measures of privacy are applicable to each synthesis method.
 This makes it important to clearly present any privacy results, their implications, and link to their theoretical underpinning where possible.

-For an overview of some key data synthesis methods [see this review from the ONS](https://datasciencecampus.ons.gov.uk/projects/synthetic-data-for-public-good/) and [this review that deals with microsimulation methods](https://ideas.repec.org/a/ijm/journl/v7y2014i1p4-25.html).

-Data privacy is a research area that has attracted increased attention in the last decade.
 We are exploring existing and novel techniques to quantify the privacy of a synthesised data set.
 These include data-driven methods which are independent of the synthesis algorithm used, as well as methods that embed privacy in the synthesis process.
 A few examples include:

   - Differential privacy
   - Plausible deniability